cifanip/portfolio/cases/03_pairs_trading/index.md

 has rank $r$.
 The matrix $\beta$ from the decomposition $\Pi = \alpha' \beta'$ is called *cointegration vectors*.
 Edge cases are: $r=0$, for which $\Delta y_t$ is a stable $VAR(p-1)$ process; $r=K$, for which $y_t$ has no unitary roots and hence stable.

+## Computations

+### Practical considerations
+When analysing time-series one does not apriori, in general, what the cointegration rank $r$ is.

 [^1]: Kilian, L., 2006.
 New introduction to multiple time series analysis, by helmut lütkepohl, springer, 2005.
 Econometric theory.